TBFY/search-API/README.md

 ## Index Documents

-1. Download the latest data dump, in JSON format, published by TBFY at Zenodo:
+1. Download the latest data dump available at Zenodo:
     [https://doi.org/10.5281/zenodo.3783736](https://doi.org/10.5281/zenodo.3783736)
 1. Unzip it, for example in `/tmp`.
-A new folder is created for each month.
+A folder is created per month.
 1. Download the indexing script.
 It is implemented in Python, but is easily exportable to other languages:
     [http://tbfy.librairy.linkeddata.es/search-api/src/main/python/index-tenders.py](https://github.com/TBFY/search-API/blob/master/src/main/python/index-tenders.py)
 1. Edit it to set the root directory where the documents are.
 For example `/tmp`: